United States at the Rugby World Cup

-The United States national rugby union team has played in all but one Rugby World Cup since the inaugural tournament in 1987.
+The United States national rugby union team has played in all but two Rugby World Cups since the inaugural tournament in 1987.

 The USA is the second strongest national rugby side in North America, and the third strongest in the Americas after Argentina and Canada.

-The U.S. has played in seven World Cups from the inaugural 1987 tournament to the most recent one in 2019—all but the 1995 World Cup.
+The U.S. has played in eight World Cups from the inaugural 1987 tournament to the 2019 tournament—all but the 1995 and 2023 World Cups.
 The team's best result so far has been to win one game—which they accomplished in 1987, 2003, and 2011.

+The U.S. is set to host it in 2031.